 Biotinidase deficiency is an autosomal recessive inherited metabolic disease caused by pathogenic variants in the BTD gene.
 The enzyme biotinidase is involved in the recycling of unbound biotin and thus in maintaining biotin-dependent metabolic processes.
-Decreased enzyme activity results in reduced levels of biotin, which is required as a co-factor for certain carboxylases.
-Therefore, the symptoms of BTD deficiency are similar to biotin deficiency with neurological and dermal manifestations.
+Decreased enzyme activity results in reduced levels of biotin, which is a co-factor for certain carboxylases.
+Therefore, the symptoms of BTD deficiency are similar to biotin deficiency with neurological and dermal characteristics.

 The disease is classified according to the degree of severity based on the residual enzyme activity.
 Partial biotinidase deficiency usually remains asymptomatic even if untreated.